 For a given set of ESs, the conclusions drawn from an analysis of the HPM will be dependent on the user defined weights.
 An inappropriate setting of the weights may amplify unimportant performance differences between variants and mask important differences.
-Thus in setting the weights a clear understanding of one's priorities in evaluating the designs is essential.
+Thus in setting the weights it is essential there is a clear understanding of the priorities in evaluating the designs.
 To develop a better understanding of the impact the weights may have on an evaluation, a weight sensitivity analysis is currently underway.